 This tiny 1860 worker's dwelling has stood witness to a lot of changes in 157 years.
 The stone building underwent conservation works in 2017.
-Landscape and further conservation works will continue through to September 2018.
-This will include works to interpret the original land uses and conservation of the slab building.
+Landscape and further conservation works continued through to September 2018.
+This included works to interpret the original land uses and conservation of the slab building.

 Bookings are not necessary unless bringing a large family group.
 Bookings for schools are available on Thursdays by email.